Grasshopper Chair | House of Finn Juhl

 The Grasshopper Chair | Finn Juhl | 1938

-Designed in 1938, the Grasshopper Chair was one of Finn Juhl’s first attempts at expressing his artistic freedom through furniture.
-The chair marks the beginning of a long line of designs that would establish Finn Juhl’s name.
-Though it was never produced during his lifetime, the chair achieved iconic status through numerous illustrations in design literature before finally going into production in 2019.
-The chair is upholstered by hand in Denmark in textile or leather.
-The frame is available in oak or walnut.
+Designed in 1938, the Grasshopper Chair was one of Finn Juhl’s first attempts at expressing his artistic freedom through furniture, marking the beginning of a long line of designs that would establish his reputation.
+Although it was never produced during his lifetime, the chair gained iconic status through numerous illustrations in design literature and was finally put into production in 2019.
+The chair is hand-upholstered in Denmark, available in textile or leather, with a frame crafted in oak or walnut.

 Wood Type